Prof. Ria Wolleswinkel

 Tel: +39 041 2720937

-Alan Desmond is the E.MA Fellow specialising in International Law for the academic year 2013/2014.
-In this role he liaises with E.MA Professors and students and teaches Rolling Seminars and Legal Support classes.
+Dr. Chiara Altafin is the E.MA Fellow specialising in International Law for the academic year 2016/2017.
+In this role she liaises with E.MA professors and students, and teaches the International Law Rolling Seminar as well as academic and practical skills classes.

 E.MA Executive Officer